-Location: Rayburn House Office Building, Room TBD, Washington, DC
+Location: Rayburn House Office Building, Room 2237, Washington, DC

 The Supreme Court will hear a number of cases this Term in the civil justice arena that will likely have far-reaching effects.
 Notable questions include: whether an arbitrator or a court decides whether a precondition has been satisfied in a multistage arbitration agreement; if a parens patriae action by a state Attorney General is considered a “mass action” under the Class Action Fairness Act; and whether a foreign parent corporation can be sued for human rights violations in the United States based only on the contacts that a subsidiary has with the jurisdiction.
 Also pending before the Court for potential review is a case involving duplicative False Claims Act claims against businesses.
 The panelists will each discuss the background and importance of a number of cases before noting the possible routes the Court has for making a decision.
 Please join us for this insightful discussion beginning at noon.